 You will be assigned to clinical placement site(s) through Michener’s Office for Clinical Education.
 This process begins with an information session in the first semester of your program.

-Provincial Society: Ontario Association of Medical Radiation Sciences (OAMRS)
+- Canadian Provincial Society: Ontario Association of Medical Radiation Sciences (OAMRS)

-- Canadian: Sonography Canada
+- Required For Canadian Practice: Sonography Canada

 - American: The American Registry for Diagnostic Medical Sonography (ARDMS)